 Why this Transaction?

-Our experienced industry professionals, experienced in both Leaseback Real Estate and a Leaseback using Equipment will quickly guide you through the process.
+Our experienced industry professionals, knowledgeable in both Real Estate and Equipment Leasebacks will quickly guide you through the process.

 Leasebacks involving equipment or vehicles bring in revenue into the business.
 However, using real estate will bring in the most capital into the business by far.
 The borrower can expect an environmental survey to be required.
 The cost of the survey will normally be $500 to $1,000.

-A real estate leaseback can bring in millions of dollars in comparison to an equipment leaseback.
-An equipment leaseback usually generates only tens of thousands of dollars.
-Corporations that have over $10,000,000 in sales per year or higher should first review their real estate holdings to determine which financing type would be better suited for their needs.
+This financing can bring in millions of dollars versus an equipment only transaction.
+Equipment is less desirable and brings in much lower offers.
+Corporations that have over $10,000,000 in sales per year or higher should first review their asset holdings to determine which financing type would be better suited for their needs.

 Use Real Property as security to get a real approval and the most money for your business.